Bocas del Toro Adventure

 Wildlife abounds in Bocas del Toro.
 Birders will appreciate excursions to spot the red-throated ant tanager, golden-collared manakin, the three-wattled bellbird and green-breasted mango.
 Mammals such as night monkeys, white-faced capuchins and three-toed sloths also live here.
 Lagoons play host to spectacled cayman and slider turtle, while the rainforest paths are home to poison dart frogs.
 Optional, added-cost tours around town and the surrounding islands are also on offer.

-Read on for details about this trip, or view all of AdventureSmith’s Panama tours.
+Read on for details about this trip, or learn more about AdventureSmith’s Panama tours and Panama trips.